House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We liked the TireTek TT-303 RX-I Portable Air Compressor as soon as we pulled it from the box.
 It comes in a hard carrying case that keeps everything organized and safe.
 You’ll also get four additional adapters with this device, allowing you to fill a variety of inflatables, including Presta stems on bicycle tires.

-The first time we used this compressor, we were happy to see that the air hose is 11.5 feet long, unlike the short hoses that were attached to several machines we tested.
+The first time we used the compressor, we were happy to see that the air hose was 11.5 feet long, unlike the short hoses attached to several machines we tested.
 When added to the 9-foot power cord, you get almost 20 feet of reach, so you should have no trouble getting to those back tires.

 Where this unit went wrong is with poor craftsmanship.
 First, we noticed right away that the built-in pressure gauge was incorrect.
 It was overfilling all of our tires by several psi.
-Not the end of the world, but also not ideal.
 Worse, the valve connector broke in the first month.
-It’s cheaply built and not meant for regular use, though it might survive if it were only used once in a great while.
+It’s cheaply built and not meant for regular use, though it might survive if only used once in a while.

 Pros